 Life cycle of horsehair worms

-Horsehair worms are white when they first emerge from the host's body.
-They turn yellowish-tan to brownish-black after a short period of time.
+Parasitized crickets are thirsty and go to water to drink.
+At the water, the horsehair worm emerges from the insect's body and swims away, an essential step in the life cycle of this internal parasite.
+Insects infected with horsehair worms die as a result of the parasite.
+Horsehair worms are white when they first emerge from the host's body but turn yellowish-tan to brownish-black after a short time.
 The worms often squirm and twist in the water, knotting themselves into a loose, ball-like shape, resembling the "Gordian Knot."
-Another name for horsehair worm is Gordian worm.
+Another name for the horsehair worm is the Gordian worm.

 Horsehair worms resemble hairs from horses actively moving in the water.
-A superstition once surrounding this species held that the worms in water troughs and puddles had miraculously come to life from the long, thin hairs of a horse's mane or tail that had fallen into the water.
+A superstition once surrounding this species claimed that the worms in water troughs and puddles had miraculously come to life from the long, thin hairs of a horse's mane or tail that had fallen into the water.

 Damage caused by horsehair worms

 Horsehair worms are completely harmless.
-They do not infest people, livestock, pets or plants.
+They do not infest people, livestock, pets, or plants.
 They are beneficial because of the small percentage of crickets that they kill.
 No control measures are needed when this interesting worm is found.